── Load all result tables from the exported Excel workbook ──────────────────

 The dotplot provides an alternative view of the same F-values, ordered by magnitude per effect, making it easier to identify the most discriminating attributes.

 The p-value heatmap highlights which attribute–effect combinations are statistically significant.
-Each cell is labelled with a significance symbol derived from the two-way ANOVA p-value for that attribute × effect combination.
+Each cell is labelled with a significance symbol derived from the three-way fixed-effects ANOVA p-value for that attribute × effect combination.

 Profile plots show how each assessor scores samples across all attributes relative to the panel mean (bold line).
 Deviations from the panel mean reveal individual biases in scale use or perception.